-A motorcycle bill of sale is a document that legally transfers ownership of a motorcycle.
+A motorcycle bill of sale is a document that legally transfers motorcycle ownership between a buyer and a seller.

-The bill of sale works like a receipt to protect both the buyer and seller, and includes details like the price, description of the motorcycle, and buyer and seller information.
+The bill of sale for a motorcycle works like a receipt to protect both parties.
+It includes details like the sales price, description of the motorcycle, and buyer and seller information.

 Why a Bill of Sale for a Motorcycle is Important

 The bill of sale is a legally binding contract for the sale of an item, so a motorcycle bill of sale acts as proof of motorcycle ownership.

 The bill of sale clearly outlines the terms of the sale (like the price and condition of the bike), protecting the buyer and seller if a dispute arises.

 Even if your state doesn’t require a bill of sale for the private transfer of a motorcycle, it’s typically needed as proof of ownership when you register and title your motorcycle with your local title office, usually the Department of Motor Vehicles (DMV).

 How to Sell a Motorcycle

 Selling your motorcycle to a private party can put more money in your pocket than trading it in with a commercial car dealer.
 Dealerships will likely retain anywhere from 10 to 50 percent of the retail value and turn a profit for themselves.